-• C++, C#, and VB.NET: Microsoft Visual Studio 2015, or newer.
-(You can use any edition, including the free Express Edition, for C# and VB.NET.
-Visual C++ requires the Professional edition at a minimum.)
+• C++, C#, and VB.NET: Microsoft Visual Studio 2017, or newer.
+You can use any edition, including the free Community Edition.

-You can update the Visual Studio project to use Visual Studio 2017 or Visual Studio 2019.
+You can update the Visual Studio project to use Visual Studio 2019 or Visual Studio 2022.
 You need to disable Spectre mitigation if your PC does not have runtime libraries with mitigation enabled.
 The /Qspectre option is available in Visual Studio 2017 version 15.5.
-5 and later, and in Visual Studio 2015 Update 3 through KB 4338871.

-More information is available at:
+5 and later.
+More information is available at: https://docs.microsoft.com/en-us/cpp/build/reference/qspectre?view=vs-2019

-https://docs.microsoft.com/en-us/cpp/build/reference/qspectre?view=vs-2019